Hadrien-Montanelli/singintpy/README.md

 git clone https://github.com/Hadrien-Montanelli/singintpy.git
 ```

-Any comment or question, send an email to: hadrien.montanelli@gmail.com
+# Getting started

+Take a look at `example_singint1` and `example_singint2` &mdash; happy computing!

 # License
 See `LICENSE.txt` for licensing information.

+Any comment or question, send an email to: hadrien.montanelli@gmail.com